 20ft dry cargo shipping containers may cost between $1,500 to $3,500.

-What you see above are the current average prices for shipping containers.
-However, since the outbreak of COVID-19, the container industry has suffered immensely which in turn has nearly doubled prices.
+The current average prices for shipping containers are shown above.
+However, since the outbreak of COVID-19, the container industry has suffered immensely, and prices have nearly doubled.

-Additionally, as more people look into alternative uses for shipping containers (home offices, coffee shops, etc.), demand will continue to increase and so will prices.
+Additionally, as more people consider alternative uses for shipping containers (home offices, coffee shops, etc.), demand will continue to increase, and so will prices.

 40ft Shipping Container